Typical and atypical properties of periodic Teichmueller geodesics: Galois groups

 As a consequence, for an arbitrarily chosen $\epsilon >0$ and for sufficiently large $R>0$, as $T\to \infty$ we observe that

 Now let $B\in Sp(2g,F_p)$ be such that $c(B)=\min\{c(A)\mid A\}$.
 Such an element exists since $Sp(2g,F_p)$ is finite.
-Since $\sum_Ac(BA^{-1})=1$ we have $\sharp\Gamma(R,T,B,Z)\sim c(B) \lambda(Z)^2e^{h(R+T)}/(2ht_0)^2$ only if $c(A)=\frac{1}{N(p)}$ for all $A$.
+Since $\sum_Ac(BA^{-1})=1$ we have $\sharp\Gamma(R,T,B,Z)\sim c(B) \lambda(Z)^2e^{h(R+T)}/(2ht_0)^2$ only if $c(A)=c(B)=\frac{1}{N(p)}$ for all $A$.
 The proposition follows. \end{proof}

-\begin{remark} Proposition \ref{equiproject} can be viewed as an equidistribution result for conjugacy classes elements in $Sp(2g,F_p)$ defined by periodic orbits of the Teichm\"uller flow.
-The main difficulty lies in the fact that periodic orbits represent conjugacy classes in the mapping class group rather than actual elements, moreover we look at periodic orbits in strata rather than at all periodic orbits.
-Mixing of the Teichm\"uller flow replaces the familiar equidistribution of random walks on finite connected graphs. \end{remark}
+\begin{remark} Proposition \ref{equiproject} can be viewed as an equidistribution result for conjugacy classes of elements in $Sp(2g,F_p)$ defined by periodic orbits of the Teichm\"uller flow which parallels the familiar equidistribution of random walks on finite connected graphs.
+The main difficulty lies in the fact that periodic orbits represent conjugacy classes in the mapping class group rather than actual elements, moreover we look at periodic orbits in strata rather than at all periodic orbits. \end{remark}

 Now we are ready to complete the proof of the second part of Theorem \ref{theolyapunov}.
 To this end recall that the characteristic polynomial of a symplectic matrix $A\in Sp(2g,\mathbb{Z})$ is reciprocal of degree $2g$.
 The roots of such a polynomial come in pairs.
 The Galois group of the number field defined by the polynomial is a subgroup of the semidirect product